 ANIMATED; 1hr 41min

-Dog squad: from left, Chief, King, Box, Rex and Duke team up with Atari (centre) in search of the missing Spots
+Dog squad: from left, Chief, King, Box, Rex and Duke with Atari (middle)

 When Mr Whimsy, director Wes Anderson, takes Japan—or at least, his quasi-futuristic incarnation of it—it’s in fantastical stop-motion animation.
 Set 20 years hence in fictional Megasaki City, Isle of Dogs is The Grand Budapest Hotel filmmaker’s off-centre homage to both Japanese cinema (with a whole lotta love for Akira Kurosawa) and the pure souls of man’s best friend.